ChrisP1118/magnetag-docs/README.md

   * QoS, etc.
 * Cloud Connectivity
   * Proxy Hub overview
-* Advanced Setup
-  * Configuring multiple stations from one hub (one controller per station)
-  * Configuring additional displays
 * Troubleshooting
   * The PC doesn't turn on
   * The PC boots to a blank screen